Humberto2379/Venmito-Humberto-Sanchez-Rivera/README.md

    -  yaml
    -  pandas

-With all dependencies installed, simply run from the venmito-main directory:
+With all dependencies installed, simply run from the project main directory:

 # Running the Files Generators (main)

     - python -u .\main.py

-    This will generate all the csv files with the results
+    This will read the files in data, analize them and finally generate all the csv files with the results, in folder named Results

 # Illustrating the data (Reader)
 After generating the CSV files, stay in the same path and run the following: